AdaCore/gnatstudio/docs/users_guide/compilation.rst

 * :menuselection:`Build --> Project --> Custom build`

    Display a text entry allowing you to enter any external command.
-Use this item useful when you already have existing build scripts, make files, or similar and want to invoke them from GPS.
+Use this item when you already have existing build scripts, make files or similar and want to invoke them from GPS.
 If the :samp:`SHELL` environment variable is defined (to, e.g. :file:`/bin/sh`), the syntax used to execute the command is the one for that shell.
 Otherwise, GPS spawns the command without any shell interpretation.